Jacobi identities in low-dimensional topology: A Jacobi Identity in Dimension 4

 Take the orientation of $W_{(2,(3,4))}$ that corresponds to its bracket sub-script via the above convention, i.e., that induced by orienting $\partial W_{(2,(3,4))}$ from $p^-_{(2,(3,4))}$ to $p^+_{(2,(3,4))}$ along $A_2$ and from $p^+_{(2,(3,4))}$ to $p^-_{(2,(3,4))}$ along $W_{(3,4)}$ together with a second inward pointing vector.

-Note that $W_{(2,(3,4))}$ has a single {\em positive} intersection point $p_{1234}$ (of order 3) with $A_1$.
-To this point $p_{1234}$ we associate the positively signed labeled $I$-tree (of Vassiliev degree 3) as illustrated in Figure~\ref{IHX-4-5-fig}b.
+Note that $W_{(2,(3,4))}$ has a single {\em positive} intersection point $p_{1234}$ (of order~2) with $A_1$ (in the present).
+By pushing most of $W_{(4,1)}$ into the past, we can arrange that $W_{(2,(3,4))}$ (which sits entirely in the present) is disjoint from $W_{(4,1)}$.
+Specifically, the only part of $W_{(4,1)}$ that is not pushed into the past is a small collar on the arc of $\partial W_{(4,1)}$ which lies in $A_4$.
+To the point $p_{1234}$ we associate the positively signed labeled $I$-tree (of order~2) as illustrated in Figure~\ref{IHX-4-5-fig}b.
 This $I$-tree, $t({p_{1234}})$, is embedded in the construction with the trivalent vertices lying in the interiors of the Whitney disks, $W_{(2,4)}$ and $W_{(2,(3,4))}$, and each $i$-labeled univalent vertex lying on $A_i$.
 Each trivalent vertex of $t({p_{1234}})$ inherits a cyclic orientation from the ordering of the components in the bracket associated to the corresponding oriented Whitney disk.
 Note that the pair of edges which pass from a trivalent vertex down into the lower order surfaces paired by a Whitney disk determine a ``corner'' of the Whitney disk which does not contain the other edge of the trivalent vertex.
 If this corner contains the {\em positive} intersection point paired by the Whitney disk, then the vertex orientation and the Whitney disk orientation agree (\cite{ST1}).
-Our figures are drawn to satisfy this convention.
+Our figures are all drawn to satisfy this convention.

-The antisymmetry relation can be seen here by noting that, according to our orientation conventions, switching the cyclic orientation of {\em one} trivalent vertex changes the orientations of {\em both} Whitney disks and hence changes the sign of the unpaired order~3 intersection point associated to the tree.